-The checker focuses on one aspect of internationalization: user-visible strings should be presented in the user's own language, such as English, French, or German.
-This is achieved by looking up keys in a localization resource, which maps keys to user-visible strings.
-For instance, one version of a resource might map "CANCEL_STRING" to "Cancel", and another version of the same resource might map "CANCEL_STRING" to "Abbrechen".
+The checker focuses on one aspect of internationalization: user-visible text should be presented in the user's own language, such as English, French, or German.
+This is achieved by looking up keys in a localization resource, which maps keys to user-visible text.
+For instance, one version of a resource might map "CANCEL\STRING" to "Cancel", and another version of the same resource might map "CANCEL\STRING" to "Abbrechen".